EEGKit/cardiac-artefact-removal/README.md

 for the SNR, RI, INPSR and CoV results.

 ### Plotting_Code_Publication ###
-Scripts contained in /Plotting_Code_Publication are used to generate all manuscript and supplement figures, as seen in the above mentioned manuscript.
+Scripts contained in **/Plotting_Code_Publication** are used to generate all manuscript and supplement figures, as seen in the above mentioned manuscript.

 ### QRS Timing ###
-The R-peak latencies for each subject and condition has been provided for convenience.
+The R-peak latencies for each subject and condition has been provided for convenience in **/QRS_Timing**.
 To run the PCA_OBS method in particular, precise knowledge of the timing of each R-peak is required.
 These QRS timings should be copied into the relevant data folder and this file path should then be substituted for import_path_m within the following files: